California Fractional Gold

 than your little fingernail.
 The photos shown here are greatly enlarged

-course, that was before Cal Gold coins were certified and safely secured
+Today these Cal Gold coins are certified and safely secured

 in specially designed protective PCGS and NGC holders.
 As a conversation